HewlettPackard/python-hpOneView/README.md

 ### Proxy

-If your environment requires a proxy, define the proxy property in the JSON file using the following syntax:
+If your environment requires a proxy, define the proxy properties in the JSON file using the following syntax:

 ```json
   "proxy": "<proxy_host>:<proxy_port>"